IQSS/dataverse-frontend/docs/KEYCLOAK_DEPLOYMENT.md

 ### Add Keycloak Custom Theme

-Make sure you have Maven installed on your localhost.

 Within the ``dataverse-frontend`` repository, run the following command to build the custom Keycloak theme:

    ```bash